 This programme shall provide a means for Civil Engineering professionals working or intending to work in the Bridge Engineering sector to develop appropriate analytical, design and assessment skills.

-This programme has been developed by IT Sligo in conjunction with industry partners Department of Transport, Tourism and Sport and the Local Authority Services National Training Group (LASNTG).
+This programme has been developed by ATU Sligo in conjunction with industry partners Department of Transport and the Local Authority Services National Training Group (LASNTG).

 Key Course Information